“SNL” Writers Are Now Just Speaking Directly To Trump

 Fallon appears as the 36-year-old foreign policy Svengali wearing that instantly immortalized ill-fitting flak jacket.
 He’s summoned to the Oval Office for a climactic installment of, well, if not exactly The Apprentice, a reality competition called Who’s My Number Two?
 Kushner has to face off against Steve Bannon, represented once again as the shrouded, skeletal specter of death.
 As seems to be the case in real life, Kushner wins and Bannon is ousted back to hell.
 Here is where the show’s writers signal an awareness of their impact.

 One of the reported reasons for chief strategist Bannon’s diminished stature in recent weeks is Trump’s apparent distaste for all the President Bannon jokes in public discourse.
 There was even a protest movement created to inflate this perception by sending the White House postcards addressed to “President Bannon.”
 But the portrayal that may have made Trump the most upset is when an SNL sketch ended with Bannon sitting at the president’s desk and Trump playing with a toy at a tiny desk on the floor.
 This moment seems now like the inciting incident of what led to Trump declaring last week: “I like Steve, but you have to remember he was not involved in my campaign until very late… I’m my own strategist.”
-What’s clear from the way this most recent sketch ends is that SNL would like to cast Kushner in the same shadow-ruler light, so that the president may turn on him too, and actually get, you know, an elected official who knows what they’re doing as an adviser.
-The scene ends with a callback to the offending sketch from February, with Kushner easing into the president’s desk, and Trump once again plopping down on the floor to play with a toy while the grown-ups make decisions.
+What’s clear from the way this most recent sketch ends is that SNL would like to cast Kushner in the same shadow-ruler light, so that the president may turn on him too, and actually get, you know, an elected official who knows what the hell they’re doing as an adviser.
+The scene closes with a callback to the offending sketch from February, with Kushner easing into the president’s desk, and Trump once again plopping down on the floor to play with a toy while the grown-ups make decisions.
 This is the show’s way of saying, “Game on, Kushner.”

 The other major political message this week that seemed addressed directly to Trump came with the return of Melissa McCarthy’s Sean Spicer.

 Spicer’s week wasn’t quite as much of a PR fiasco as United’s, but it was a close race.
 After invoking moral relativism between Syrian President Bashar al-Assad and Adolph Hitler, Spicer bungled several non-apologies before finally approaching a sincere mea culpa.
 McCarthy’s parody of the press secretary found a couple interesting wrinkles with putting a semi-apologetic, Easter Bunny suit-clad Spicer on the defensive, but what really stood out was the sketch’s dark ending.
 A major difficulty of working on SNL or any late night show, really, during these politically chaotic times is that there is always late-breaking news that renders some of your prepared material redundant.
-In the case of this past week, the late news was increasing tensions between the U.S. and North Korea that included a failed missile test on the NK side and some nuclear saber-rattling on ours.
+In the case of this past week, the late news involved increasing tensions between the U.S. and North Korea, culminating in a failed missile test on the NK side and some nuclear saber-rattling on ours.
 While the story came up on Weekend Update, the writers also wedged it into the end of the Spicer sketch.

-“Oh and by the way, the president’s probably going to bomb North Korea tonight,” McCarthy says, not even sounding like she’s impersonating Spicer at this point, but reminding the audience of its actual circumstances.
+“Oh and by the way, the president’s probably going to bomb North Korea tonight,” McCarthy says, not even sounding like she’s impersonating Spicer at this point, but merely reminding viewers of their actual current circumstances.
 “Everybody, just eat as much candy as you want because this is probably our last Easter on Earth.”

 It’s a bleak note to end a sketch on, designed to reflect the gravity of the national mood back at the audience–an audience the writers know includes the impressionable president himself.